Airborn22/LogMeIn-Application/README.md

 - The frontend is a bit raw.
 I concentrated mainly on the backend functionality.
 - The frontend JS is not structured into modules to keep it short and simple.
 If the logic is getting more complex, it will need a better structure.
 - It is also possible to use any kind of frontend framework but I think it would be an overkill for this task.
+- I use here small initials for git commit messages because it's the convention at my current company.
+Usually I prefer capitals but it depends on the company culture :)

 ## Notes
 The skeleton was generated with the *restify* yeoman generator: https://github.com/chris-l/generator-restify